Angkor Wat tours and Cambodia travel information with the country specialist

 Cambodia Travel Safety

 Cambodia travel safety is an issue for many visitors.
-"Is Cambodia safe?" or at least "How safe is Cambodia?" are questions often asked.
+"How safe is Cambodia?" is often asked...

-My team and I live and work in Siem Reap, and we have come to consider it safer than most Western cities.
-Phnom Penh is a different story.
-It is a large city and has areas that it would be unwise to visit after dark - similar to most large cities in the world.
+We live and work in Siem Reap, and we have come to consider it safer than most Western cities - crime against teh person is almost unknown.
+Phnom Penh is a large city and has areas that it would be unwise to visit after dark - similar to most large cities in the world - but petty theft is the biggest hazard.

 Cambodia is actually a rather safe country to visit and we see over a million tourists a year now to Angkor Wat alone.
-The international and local demining teams have cleared most visited areas of landmines (and munitions dating back to the US-Vietnam and civil wars) and they are of no concern to temple visitors.
-In the border regions and deep forest the international demining teams have made tremendous progress in clearing more remote areas inch by inch in the last fifteen years but specialist advice must then be sought.
-The Khmer Rouge no longer exist as a political force and Khmers are a Buddhist nation with violent crime towards foreigners highly unusual (although newsworthy when it happens).
-Petty theft can be a problem for the careless as in any country with a gulf between rich and poor.
+While there is no guarantee that ny area is 100% clear (although the same can be said of much of Europe!), landmines should be of no concern to temple visitors.
+Uncleared area with risk of unexploded ordnance are in the border regions and deep forest - and this will not impact most tourists unless trekking in very remote areas (a local guide must be taken for these trips).
+The Khmer Rouge have not existed since the 1990s Khmers are a Buddhist nation with violent crime towards foreigners highly unusual (although newsworthy when it happens).
+Petty theft can be a problem for the careless, as in any country with a gulf between rich and poor.

 Traffic Accidents